mitsuba-renderer/drjit/README.rst

 Difference to machine learning frameworks
 -----------------------------------------

-Why did we create *Dr.Jit*, when dynamic derivative compilation is already possible using Python-based ML frameworks like `JAX
+Why did we create Dr.Jit, when dynamic derivative compilation is already possible using Python-based ML frameworks like `JAX
 <https://github.com/google/jax>`_, `Tensorflow <https://www.tensorflow.org>`_,
 and `PyTorch <https://github.com/pytorch/pytorch>`_ along with backends like